Justice Sector Reform: Applying Human Rights Based Approaches

 Logistics

 Application process: Please complete the application form below.
-Any queries can be address ed to info@ihrnetwork.org, with 'OJIR13' in the subject line.
+Any queries can be address ed to pharney@ihrnetwork.org with 'OJIR23' in the subject line.

 The programme is non-residential.
 Participants will be provided with a range of accommodation options to choose from, including on-campus.

-The programme fee for 2013 is 1475 euro for payments received by 1 March 2013 - covering tuition, materials, lunch and refreshments during the programme.
-The fee after that date is 1875euro.
+The programme fee is 1000 euro for payments received by 24th February 2023 - covering tuition, materials, lunch and refreshments during the programme.
+The fee after that date is 1475 euro.

-Deadline for Applications: There is no formal deadline but priority is given to applicants confirmed for the 2013 programme before 1 March 2013.
+Deadline for Applications: There is no formal deadline.
 If you require an Irish visa, please allow 8 weeks for that application to be processed by the Irish authorities once your place has been confirmed.

 International Human Rights Network Scholarship

-Details of the criteria and application process for an IHRN Scholarship for this programme in 2013 are available here.
-Please note that the deadline for receiving completed scholarship applications for this programme is 1 April 2013.
+Details of the criteria and application process for an IHRN Scholarship for this programme in 2023 are available here.
+Please note that applications are processed on an on-going basis, so the earlier an application is received the better.
+The latest deadline for receiving completed scholarship applications for this programme is the 24 March 2023